-Done.
+We agree and have inversed the information.
 4) In terms of research design, there are still many problems related to the sample-selection bias (endogeneity problem) related that people that choose to go in an accelerator may have specific particularity that should be related to their need and the fact of being women (or men), just as some accelerators have heterogeneity in providing specific services to women not considered in the analyses.

-As we mention (in our second limitation pp. 31-32), selection biases might exist in populations that join accelerators (it might be that higher percentage of women founders prefer to join accelerators or that accelerator managers accept higher rates of women founders, or both).
-However, these potential selection biases do not negate either our premise that accelerators’ design deals with the specific needs of female entrepreneurs (at least those that join accelerators), nor our findings that female founders require and advance more than men on most of these aspects.
-The fact that the needs we identified in our sample are consistent with those described by the literature suggest that at least in this regard, our sample is representative of the general entrepreneurial population to a satisfactory degree (we discuss this point in the fourth limitation, pp. 36-37).
-It is important to mention again that the higher rates of female founders in Israeli accelerators compared to their rate in general population of innovative startup founders does not have any impact on our empirical findings and conclusions – this was merely the trigger for our research of the topic.
+As we mention (in the discussion of our second limitation pp. 31–32), selection biases might exist in populations that join accelerators: it is possible that a higher percentage of female founders prefer to join accelerators or that accelerator managers accept higher rates of female founders, or both.
+However, these potential selection biases negate neither our premise that accelerators’ design responds to the particular needs of female entrepreneurs (at least those who join accelerators), nor our finding that female founders require and advance more than do men on most of these aspects through participation in the accelerator.
+The fact that the needs we identified in our sample are consistent with those described in the literature suggests that our sample is representative of the general entrepreneurial population to a satisfactory degree (we discuss this point in the fourth limitation, pp. 36–37).
+It is important to mention again that the higher proportion of female founders in Israeli accelerators compared to that in the general population of innovative startup founders does not have any impact on our empirical findings or conclusions, but was merely the trigger for our research of the topic.

-Limitations sub-sector (second limitation pp. 31-32):
+Limitations subsection (second limitation pp. 31–32):